Blobfolio/blob-common/blob-common/docs/WEBP.md

 # Reference: WebP

-The WebP image format offers superior compression over the web staples JPEG, PNG, and GIF.
+The WebP image format offers superior compression over the staple formats JPEG, PNG, and GIF.
 This guide covers functionality that allows WordPress to automatically generate WebP copies of all media you upload and serve them in a way that maintains compatibility with most modern web browsers.

 To enable WebP, add the following to `wp-config.php`: